Weiss

 IR Remote Control

-Allows to control several functions of the DAC50x, namely:
+Allows control of several functions of the DAC50x, namely:

 The input selected for conversion.